 Given the concerns about the burden of researching, tracking, and reporting information, CMS has adopted a phased-in approach for Medicare enrollment.
 During the initial phase, providers and suppliers will need to disclose affiliations if CMS determines that they have at least one affiliation that includes any of the disclosable events.
 Upon this, CMS will specifically request the provider or supplier to submit more information.

 HHS OIG and CMS constantly work on reducing fraud, waste, and abuse in federal healthcare programs such as Medicare, Medicaid, CHIP, and more.
 Due to new CMS regulations, providers and suppliers are now more accountable for their relationships with previously sanctioned or revoked individuals.
 In addition to following a complex set of healthcare rules and requirements, providers and suppliers need to identify, evaluate and report certain arrangements and relationships for enrollment purposes.

-CMS regulations can have far-reaching implications for providers and suppliers who are otherwise without fault, but may have unknowingly engaged in arrangements with individuals or organizations that present risk to federal healthcare program integrity.
-Due to increased compliance standards it is of utmost importance for healthcare organizations to have effective auditing and monitoring processes in place.
+CMS regulations can have far-reaching implications for providers and suppliers who are otherwise without fault but may have unknowingly engaged in arrangements with individuals or organizations that present a risk to federal healthcare program integrity.
+Due to increased compliance standards, it is of utmost importance for healthcare organizations to have effective auditing and monitoring processes in place.
 However, healthcare organizations can successfully meet CMS and OIG requirements and effectively gather and manage data by integrating automated solutions.
-Thus, with ongoing sanction and exclusion monitoring, healthcare organizations can reduce risks and costs associated with identifying providers and suppliers who are abusing federal healthcare system.Reduce potential costs and risks with an advanced healthcare solution and ensure effective gathering and evaluation of necessary information.
+Thus, with the ongoing sanction and exclusion monitoring, healthcare organizations can reduce risks and costs associated with identifying providers and suppliers who are abusing the federal healthcare system.Reduce potential costs and risks with an advanced healthcare solution and ensure effective gathering and evaluation of necessary information.